Research Fellowships

 • Funds are available to support research costs, such as conference travel.
 All Research Fellows are also entitled to a one-off sum of up to £10K towards the cost of running an approved Newnham-based research event, such as a conference, workshop or seminar series.

-The Sciences Research Fellowship
+The Science, Mathematics, Engineering or Psychology Research Fellowship

 The Sciences Research Fellowship is offered in any field of Science, Mathematics, Engineering, or Psychology.